When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems: Discussion

 \subsection{Model Family Determines the Scope of Representational Effects}

 The effects of persona and payoff manipulations are strongly model-dependent, with three distinct behavioral profiles emerging from our experiments.
-As shown in Section~\ref{sec:persona_suppress_res}, only Qwen models achieve non-zero Nash equilibrium in Tragedy-dominant scenarios under the Visible Payoff + NoPersona condition, exhibiting large shifts in both scenario types.
-Mistral-7B shows a different pattern: it is strongly affected by the no-persona visible condition in Green-dominant scenarios (47.8 pp drop) but remains at 0\% across all Tragedy-dominant conditions, indicating that visible payoffs disrupt its coordination without enabling payoff-aligned behavior.
+As shown in Section~\ref{sec:persona_suppress_res}, only Qwen models reach a non-zero Nash equilibrium in Tragedy-dominant scenarios under the Visible Payoff + No Persona condition, exhibiting large shifts in both scenario types.
+Mistral-7B drops 47.8 pp in Green-dominant scenarios under the no-persona visible condition and reaches 0\% Nash attainment across all Tragedy-dominant conditions: visible payoffs disrupt its coordination without producing payoff-aligned behavior.
 Llama-8B shows the least sensitivity, with near-invariant behavior across all conditions.

-This three-way variation means that the same representational intervention can have large effects, disruptive effects, or negligible effects depending on the model, consistent with earlier findings that strategic reasoning performance varies substantially across model families and is not a monotonic function of scale~\cite{duan_2024_gtbench,akata_2025_playing_repeated_games,zhang2024llm,liu2023agentbench}.

-This implies that different models can lead to different conclusions under identical setups, raising concerns for deployment in decision-making contexts where consistency and comparability are critical.